Bold hypothesis

+"A very good theory will be one that makes very wideranging claims about the world, and which is consequently highly falsifiable, and is one that resists falsification whenever it is put to the test."

 The idea of a "bold hypothesis" is nowadays widely used in the philosophy of science and in the philosophy of knowledge.
-It is also used in the social, historical and physical sciences, to refer to significant new ways to understand something.
-Bold hypotheses are often understood to be an important ingredient of major scientific progress and scientific innovation.
-They can help to move scientific understanding forward.
+It is also used in the social, historical and physical sciences, to refer to "significant new ways to understand something".
+Bold hypotheses are often understood to be an important ingredient of major scientific breakthroughs, scientific progress and scientific innovation.
+Bold hypotheses can help to move scientific understanding forward, by creating new concepts and formulations to understand something and testing them out.
+That is also why bold hypotheses have an important place in Karl Popper's theory of scientific progress.

-However, not all bold hypotheses that are formulated meet the scientific criteria required to test them.
-Not all of them survive relevant scientific tests that are done.
+However, when bold hypotheses are formulated, they don't necessarily meet all the scientific criteria required to test them yet.
+And not all of them survive the scientific tests that are eventually done.
 Some hypotheses stand up to the evidence, while others do not.
 Testing a bold hypothesis conclusively can be difficult.
 It can sometimes take a long time, before a bold hypothesis is definitely accepted or rejected.
 There are also bold hypotheses which, although they were ultimately rejected after relevant tests, nevertheless triggered a lot of new and valuable ideas about what might (or might not) be the case.
+They might help to rule out a lot of possibilities, and focus the research with new leads.
 Sometimes it is helpful to know what cannot be true, in order to find out what is true.